-3.1.1 Elections Canada requests that bidders provide their proposal in separately bound sections as follows:
+3.1.1 Elections Canada requests that bidders provide their proposal in separately bound and sealed sections as follows:

-Section I: Technical Proposal - Four hard copies

-Section II: Financial Proposal - One hard copy
+- Section I: Technical Proposal 4 hard copies and 1 soft copy on USB. - Section II: Financial Proposal 1 hard copy and 1 soft copy on USB.

-Section III: Certifications - One hard copy
+Section III: Certifications 1 hard copy.

-3.1.2 Prices must appear in the financial proposal only.
-No prices must be indicated in any other section of the proposal.

-- 3.1.3 Elections Canada requests that bidders follow the format instructions described below in the preparation of their proposal: - (a) use 8.5 x 11 inch (216 mm x 279 mm) paper; and - (b) use a numbering system that corresponds to the RFP. - 3.1.4 In the event that a bidder fails to provide the numbers of copies required pursuant to Subsection 3.1.1, the Contracting Authority will contact the bidder and provide the bidder with a time frame within which to meet the requirement.
-Failure to comply with the request of the Contracting Authority and meet the requirement within that time period will render the proposal non-responsive. - 3.1.5 To assist in reaching the objective set out in the Policy on Green Procurement, bidders are encouraged to: - (a) use paper containing fibre certified as originating from a sustainably managed forest and/or containing a minimum 30% recycled content; and - (b) use an environmentally preferable format including black and white printing instead of colour printing, printing double sided/duplex, using staples or clips instead of cerlox, duotangs or binders.
+- 3.1.2 If there is a discrepancy between the wording of the soft copy and the hard copy, the wording of the hard copy will have priority over the wording of the soft copy. - 3.1.3 Prices must appear in the financial proposal only.
+No prices must be indicated in any other section of the proposal. - 3.1.4 Elections Canada requests that bidders follow the format instructions described below in the preparation of their proposal: - (a) use 8.5 x 11 inch (216 mm x 279 mm) paper; and - (b) use a numbering system that corresponds to the RFP. - 3.1.5 In the event that a bidder fails to provide the number of copies required pursuant to Subsection 3.1.1 the Contracting Authority will contact the bidder and provide the bidder with a time frame within which to meet the requirement.
+Failure to comply with the request of the Contracting Authority and meet the requirement within that time period will render the proposal non-responsive. - 3.1.6 To assist in reaching the objective set out in the Policy on Green Procurement, bidders are encouraged to: - (a) use paper containing fibre certified as originating from a sustainably managed forest and/or containing a minimum 30% recycled content; and - (b) use an environmentally preferable format including black and white printing instead of colour printing, printing double sided/duplex, using staples or clips instead of cerlox, duotangs or binders.